Finiteness of formal pushforwards: Abstract

 \section{Abstract}

-Under mild hypotheses, given a scheme $U$ and an open subset $V$ whose complement has codimension at least two, the pushforward of a torsion-free coherent sheaf on $V$ is coherent on $U$.
-We prove an analog of this result in the context of formal schemes over a complete discrete valuation ring.
-We then apply this to obtain a result about gluing formal functions, where the patches do not cover the entire scheme.
+Under mild hypotheses, given a scheme $U$ and an open subset $V$ whose complement has codimension at least two, the pushforward of a torsion-free coherent sheaf on $V$ is coherent on $U$, and in particular is finite.
+We prove an analog of this finiteness assertion in the context of formal schemes over a complete discrete valuation ring, but show that coherence does not always hold.
+We then relate this to the problem of gluing formal functions, where the patches do not cover the entire scheme.